Have questions? We're here.

 Expand All

-Day 1: Longyearbyen, Spitsbergen | Embark
+Day 1: Fly from Paris to Longyearbyen, Spitsbergen | Embark

 Longyearbyen, the capital of Norway's Svalbard archipelago, is located on the main island and holds the title of the northernmost capital in the world.
 Winter temperatures can drop below -40°C, creating a stunningly beautiful landscape.
 The glaciers, endless mountain ranges, and pristine wilderness give the impression of being in a truly untouched and remote part of the planet.

-Day 2: Templefjord, Spitsbergen
+Day 2: South-West Region of Spitsbergen

-Day 3: Magdalenefjorden (Magdalena Bay), Spitsbergen
+Day 3: North-West region of Spitsbergen

-Day 4-8: Navigating through the sea ice | Geographic North Pole
+Day 4-7: Navigating through the sea ice

 Enjoy the absolutely unique experience of sailing to the heart of the ice floe, this vast expanse of virgin, immaculate ice.
 The landscapes are constantly changing, shifting from a smooth, flat wilderness to a chaos of ice, then to channels of open water.
 Your ship sails along these naturally open channels and through the areas where the frozen layer is thinnest, offering you the chance to experience magic maritime moments in the midst of drifting sea ice.
 It also often be an opportunity to see a particular kind of fauna, totally dependent on the ice floe.

 Defined by a 90° North latitude, the Geographic North Pole lies on the Earth’s rotational axis, at the intersection of all meridians.
 Plunged into darkness for six months of the year, then lit by the sun for the following six months, this mythical site, permanently covered in ice and remote from any land, has fascinated generations of explorers.
-So far, only a very few people have ever reached it: an exploit that is now accessible to you aboard Le Commandant Charcot.
+So far, only a very few people have ever reached it: an exploit which is now accessible to you aboard Le Commandant Charcot.

 Day 9-11: Navigating through the sea ice

 Enjoy the absolutely unique experience of sailing to the heart of the ice floe, this vast expanse of virgin, immaculate ice.
 The landscapes are constantly changing, shifting from a smooth, flat wilderness to a chaos of ice, then to channels of open water.
-Your ship sails salong these naturally open channels and through the areas where the frozen layer is thinnest, offering you the chance to experience magic maritime moments in the midst of drifting sea ice.
-It also often be an opportunity to see a particular kind of fauna, totally dependent on the ice floe.
+Your ship will sail along these naturally open channels and through the areas where the frozen layer is thinnest, offering you the chance to experience magic maritime moments in the midst of drifting sea ice.
+It will also often be an opportunity to see a particular kind of fauna, totally dependent on the ice floe.

 Day 12: Sailing ice floes along Greenland

 The north-east of Greenland is renowned for being home to one of the oldest and thickest layers of ice on the planet.
-Aboard your ship, you have the unique opportunity of sailing to the heart of this icy wilderness, many thousands of years old, and travel along one of the world's most isolated coasts, between drifting ice and blue icebergs.
+Aboard your ship, you will have the unique opportunity of sailing to the heart of this icy wilderness, many thousands of years old, and will travel along one of the world's most isolated coasts, between drifting ice and blue icebergs.

 Day 13-14: Exploration of Ittoqqortoormiit Region